Fiserv/mobile-payments-android/documentation/ui_components.md

 ##### `SINGLE_CARD` Parameters
   * **(OPTIONAL)** Payment
     * The `PaymentMethod` to charge when the button is pressed.
-This can also be updated through `PurchaseButtonModel.updatePaymentMethod(PaymentMethod)`
+This can also be updated through `PurchaseButtonModel.updatePaymentMethod(PaymentMethod)`.
+Providing this will bypass the `CreditCardDetailsModal` step of `SINGLE_CARD` mode
   * **(OPTIONAL)** Customer ID
     * A unique alphanumeric string identifying a single user in order to access previously saved Credit Cards and save new ones for a future transaction.
 This value is the same as that passed to `MobilePayments.setCustomerId`, and can be omitted if you have set it there or if you do not wish to allow users to save
   * **(OPTIONAL)** Can Save Card